Miss M. Alexander

-As a school we have strong links with St Aidans church which, is just opposite the School.
-Children attend services throughout the year including Harvest, Easter and Christmas (Chrstingle service).
+As a school we have strong links with St Aidan’s Church, which is just opposite the school.
+Children attend services throughout the year including Harvest, Easter and Christmas (Christingle service).
 The children have also created artwork which has been used as decoration in the church to mark significant events such as Remembrance Sunday.

-At Shobnall Primary School we believe that the view of every pupil is important to ensure that we provide the best education possible.
-Here is a selection of pupil voice collected during the 2019/20 academic year.
+At Shobnall Primary & Nursery School we believe that the view of every pupil is important to ensure that we provide the best education possible:

 Reception… “We learnt about the Christingle and went to the church to sing about it.’’